ulab-team/ulabsite/content/publication/2021-sunlau-jth/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Journal of Transport Geography, 117_"
+publication: "_Journal of Transport & Health, 21_"
 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This research aims to estimate how subjective wellbeing at baseline would affect the changes in travel behaviour among older people due to a new public transport infrastructure.
+summary: We used content analysis with script close reading to analyse the natural conversations revolving in environmental, personal, safety and transportation factors.
+We found narrow sidewalks but with high pedestrian flow posed a challenge for older people.

 tags:
-- wellbeing
+- urban rails
-- natural experiment
+- Hong Kong

 featured: false